Seize opportunities while they’re available

-So married couples should still consider marital and credit shelter trusts — and transferring assets to each other to the extent necessary to fully fund them at the first death.
-Transfers to a spouse (during life or at death) are tax-free under the marital deduction, assuming he or she is a U.S. citizen.
+So married couples with large estates should still consider marital and credit shelter trusts — and consider transferring assets to each other to the extent necessary to fully fund them at the first death.
+Transfers to a spouse (during life or at death) aren’t subject to gift or estate tax as long as he or she is a U.S. citizen.

 Giving away assets now will help you reduce the size of your taxable estate.

 Choose gifts wisely.
 Consider both estate and income tax consequences and the economic aspects of any gifts you’d like to make:

 - To minimize estate tax, gift property with the greatest future appreciation potential.